 Pursuant to a typical ADA, we receive a franchise fee of \$35,000 per bakery-cafe (of which we generally receive \$5,000 at the signing of the ADA and \$30,000 at or before the bakery-cafe opening) and continuing royalties, which are generally five percent of net sales per bakery-cafe.
 Franchise royalties and fees in fiscal 2015 were \$138.6 million, or 5.2 percent of our total revenues.
 Our franchise-operated bakery-cafes follow the same protocol for in-store operating standards, product quality, menu, site selection, and bakery-cafe construction as Company-owned bakery-cafes.
 Generally, franchisees are required to purchase all of their fresh dough and other products from us or sources approved by us.
 Our fresh dough facility system supplies fresh dough and other products to substantially all franchise-operated bakery-cafes.
 We do not generally finance franchisee construction or ADA payments.
-From time to time and on a limited basis, we may provide certain development or real estate services to franchisees in exchange for a payment equal to the total costs of the services plus an additional fee.
-We also provide to our franchise-operated bakery-cafes, for a fee, limited information technology services and access to information technology infrastructure supporting operational initiatives.
+From time to time and on a limited basis, we may provide certain development or real estate services to franchise-operated bakery-cafes, for a fee, limited information technology services and access to information technology infrastructure supporting operational initiatives.
 As of December 29, 2015, we did not hold an equity interest in any of our franchise-operated bakery-cafes.